May 2013

 My latest article for this popular bird magazine is discussing the difficult task of selecting the right subject to photograph.
 Whether the problem lies in your knowledge of the species, the weather, the time of year, access restrictions, the law or the equipment you need then follow my advice for the top tips on finding the best subjects to work with.

-The latest issue is also filled with interesting articles from wildlife photographers David Tipling and Bill Coster as well as art topics covered by sculptor Martin Hayward-Harris and artist James McCallum.
+This issue is also filled with interesting articles from wildlife photographers David Tipling and Bill Coster as well as art topics covered by sculptor Martin Hayward-Harris and artist James McCallum.

 November 2010